 Canada Express Entry Immigration – Step by Step Guide

 The very first steps for the Canada express entry immigration is to determine your eligibility for apply.
-For every immigration program, the criteria to apply are different.
+For every immigration program, criteria to apply are different.

 The minimum grade of CLB is 7 to apply for the Canada express entry immigration.
 CLB 7 means it applies for all four section of language test.
 If you want to find the equivalent score of IELTS with CLB score find it below.